jundalisay/superblist/content/en/research/indian/gospel/chapter-18e.md

 At the Master's request, Ramlal sang again, this time about Gaurānga.

 MASTER (to M.): "The Nitya and the Lila are the two aspects of the Reality.
 God, plays in the world as man for the sake of His devotees.
-They can love God only if they see
-Him in a human form; only then can they show their affection for Him as their Brother, Sister, Father, Mother, or Child.
+They can love God only if they see Him in a human form; only then can they show their affection for Him as their Brother, Sister, Father, Mother, or Child.

-"It is just for this love of the devotees that God contracts Himself into a human form and descends on earth to play His lila."
+It is just for this love of the devotees that God contracts Himself into a human form and descends on earth to play His lila."